Woodblock printing in Japan: Later Edo period

-From Meiji on
+From Meiji period onwards

 After the decline of ukiyo-e and introduction of modern printing technologies, woodblock printing continued as a method for printing texts as well as for producing art, both within traditional modes such as ukiyo-e and in a variety of more radical or Western forms that might be construed as modern art.
 In the early 20th century, shin-hanga that fused the tradition of ukiyo-e with the techniques of Western paintings became popular, and the works of Hasui Kawase and Hiroshi Yoshida gained international popularity.
 Institutes such as the "Adachi Institute of Woodblock Prints" and "Takezasado" continue to produce ukiyo-e prints with the same materials and methods as used in the past.

 With the entry into modernity, in Japan there was a renewal of woodblock printmaking, the hanga.
 After the death of Hiroshige in 1858, the ukiyo-e practically disappeared.
 Its last manifestations correspond to Goyō Hashiguchi, who already shows a clear Western influence in the realism and plastic treatment of his images.
 With the entry into the 20th century, the artists who practiced engraving evolved to a style more in line with modern Japanese taste.
 One of its first exponents was Hiroshi Yoshida, author of landscapes influenced by nineteenth-century English watercolor.
 In 1918 the Nippon Sōsaku Hanga Kyōkai (Japan Printmaking Artists' Association) was founded, a group of artists who synthesized traditional Japanese painting with the new Western aesthetic.
 Notable among its members were Kōshirō Onchi, Un'ichi Hiratsuka and Shikō Munakata.
 The first, influenced by Vasili Kandinsky, was the first to produce abstract engravings, of a style however distinctly oriental for its chromaticism of soft tones and for its lyricism and imagination.
 Hiratsuka was more traditional in technique and choice of subjects, with a preference for black and white monochrome, in themes ranging from Buddhism to landscapes and popular scenes, in which he combined traditional methods with modern effects.
 Munakata was noted for his original, personal and expressive work, with an unmistakable stamp.
 He also focused on Buddhist themes, generally also monochrome, but with a free, carefree style, with a careless appearance but of great vitality.